Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 If you or your company receive scheduled periodic payments from borrowers of residential mortgage loans (including escrow accounts) and make the payments to a third party or owner of the loan, the Vermont Commissioner of Financial Regulation requires you to post a surety bond.
 Loan servicers are required to submit a $100,000 surety bond, while loan solicitations only require a $25,000 bond.

 Both loan servicer bonds and loan solicitation license bonds are subject to underwriting.
 This means that your premium is calculated by the financial credentials of your credit report.
 Highly qualified applicants are typically quoted between 1% and 3% of the total bond amount.

-Our team of bonding professionals know surety bonds like the back of their hand.
-Send a bond request and a specialist will contact you within one business day to begin your personalized bonding process.
+Our bonding professionals know surety bonds like the back of their hand.
+Submit a bond request and a specialist will contact you to begin your personalized bonding process.

 Why do I need this bond?